Tbharvesh/Py_MySQL_project/README.md

 A bried description of this project:
 Created two tables- customer details and booking details performing basic CRUD operations on data in the above tables by implementing mysql-pyhton connectivity using mycon and mysql cursor.

+Tkinter {i.e a standard python interface to Tk GUI toolkit } is used to build the User interface of this application